WordOps/docs.wordops.net/docs/about/contributing.md

 ### Spread the word

 Community growth allows the project to attract new talent willing to contribute.
 This talent is then developing new features and improves the project.
 These new features and improvements attract more users and so on.
 It is a loop.
-So, post about WordOps, present it to local meetups you attend, let your online social network or twitter, facebook, reddit, etc. know you are using it. **The more people involved, the faster the project evolves**.
+So, post about WordOps, add a review or suggest it as an alternative to another app on [alternativeto.net](https://alternativeto.net/software/wordops/), present it to local meetups you attend, let your online social network or twitter, facebook, reddit, etc. know you are using it. **The more people involved, the faster the project evolves**.

 ### Provide feedback